ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Experiments

-\smallsec{Fine-tuning strategy.} We now ablate the effectiveness of our design decision to re-use a frozen VAE decoder for mask prediction, rather than replacing it with a dedicated mask prediction module, as was done in some of the prior work~\citep{vpd23,zhu2024exploring}.
-To this end, we replace the VAE with a CNN mask decoder adopted from~\citep{vpd23} and train it jointly with the rest of the model (last row in Table~\ref{tab:ablation-backbone}).
-Removing the pre-trained VAE decoder has a moderate negative effect on performance on Ref-YTB, but, notably, destroys the model's ability to generalize our challenging Ref-VPS benchmark.
-This result underscores the main message of our paper - preserving as much of the representation learned during generative pre-training is key for achieving generalization in referral video segmentation.
+\smallsec{Is it better to train a mask decoder from scratch?} Several prior works have proposed to use a de-noising network as a feature extractor and learn a mask decoder head from scratch~\citep{vpd23,zhu2024exploring}.
+Our approach uses a pre-trained VAE instead, which is not only a highly effective, general-purpose image encoder, but is also used in the de-noising network pre-training.
+We now ablate this design choice by replacing the VAE with a dedicated mask prediction module.
+We ablate both a CNN mask decoder from~\citep{vpd23} and an MLP decoder from~\cite{xie2021segformer} and train them jointly with the rest of the model at the full resolution (last 2 rows in Table~\ref{tab:ablation-decode}).
+Removing the pre-trained VAE has a moderately negative effect on performance on Ref-YTB, and, notably, destroys the model's ability to generalize to the out-of-distribution Ref-VPS (10.6 and 6.9 points drop for CNN and MLP, respectively).
+These results underscore the main takeaway of our analysis - preserving the entirety of the generative model's architecture is key for maximizing generalization in RVS.